LemonOSProject/LemonOS/README.md

 - 256 MB RAM (512 is more optimal)
 - x86_64 Processor
 - VESA VBE support
+- 2 cores/CPUs recommended (more than 2-3 can make the system unstable)
 - I/O APIC (mostly relevant for Virtual Machines)

 ### Build Requirements